 Make this a priority.
 Your 1st year will see there are hundreds of other Christian students there.
 They will also see a home away from home.
 My newly graduated daughter spent so much time there, literally sleeping there during exams.
 It is incredibly exciting to see all that God is doing at UVA!
 We are so glad that you and your student will join us all in being a part of that. — Debbie A.

 Parents, plan your own evening out with others.
 Your HOO will be surrounded by distraction those first days and weeks.
 You might need some distraction yourself!
 I strongly encourage you to plan an evening out with good friends or family on the night of Move-In Day.
-Even though you may be very tired, it will help to have others who have been through the send off of their own kids and understand their role in cheering you up!
-We were sad on the drive back from C’Ville, and almost cancelled our tickets to a concert at Wolftrap, but we ended up having friends join us there.
+Even though you may be very tired, it will help to have others who have been through the send-off of their own kids and understand their role in cheering you up!
+We were sad on the drive back from C’Ville, and almost canceled our tickets to a concert at Wolftrap, but we ended up having friends join us there.
 It was just the distraction we needed to get over the hump — of the lump in the throat.
 God is good.
 He has you and your HOO in the palm of His hand. — Kathy B.